Tuesday 1:30-3:00; Wednesday 2:00-4:00; and by appointment

 Nilson, Linda B. Teaching at its best: A research-based resource for college instructors (John Wiley & Sons, 2010), 119.

 Aubrey Westfall.
-(Anticipated 2021).
+(Anticipated 2022).
 The Politics of Immigration in Scotland.
-Under contract with Edinburgh University Press.
+In production with Edinburgh University Press.

 Bozena Welborne, Aubrey Westfall, Özge Çelik Russell, and Sarah Tobin.
 (2018).
 The Politics of the Headscarf in the United States.
 Cornell University Press.